bayeslife/test-driven-architecture/README.md

 #### Component

 ```
-Given a client on <implementation network>
+Given a client on <zone>
-When an <implementation https url> is established
+When an <application component https url> is established
 and that request is the happy path request
 Then the component responds with a 200 status code
 ```